leonidab/booklend/ARCHITECTURE.md

 Owns the borrow/return/reserve lifecycle. `Loan` and `Reservation` are its aggregate roots.
 Coordinates cross-context reads via ports from `catalog` (`LoadBookPort`, `SaveBookPort`) and `member` (`LoadMemberPort`, `SaveMemberPort`).
 All writes to other contexts happen within one `@Transactional` boundary — the monolith DB keeps ACID guarantees.

 ### member
-Owns member identity and borrowing eligibility. `Member` tracks `activeLoansCount` and `lateReturnCount` as denormalised counters to enforce borrowing invariants (`assertCanBorrow`, max-3 loans, RESTRICTED status) without querying the loans table.
+Owns member identity and borrowing eligibility. `Member` tracks `activeLoansCount` and `lateReturnCount` to enforce borrowing invariants (`assertCanBorrow`, max-3 loans, RESTRICTED status) without querying the loans table.
 Updates are driven by `lending` application services.

 ### shared
 Cross-cutting contracts that no single context owns: `DomainEvent` interface, `ClockPort`, `DomainEventPublisher`, `GlobalExceptionHandler`, outbox persistence.